Another year for the record books?

 Either the scientists or the economists have got this horribly wrong, and no less than the fate of human civilisation is at stake.

-The field of climate economics has long been dominated by Prof William Nordhaus — his integrated assessment models have been largely incorporated into the IPCC’s reports, and his influence reaches into universities, financial institutions and boardrooms around the world.
+The field of climate economics has long been dominated by Prof William Nordhaus and his integrated assessment models have been largely incorporated into the IPCC’s reports, and his influence reaches into universities, financial institutions and boardrooms around the world.
 His glittering career was capped off with the Nobel prize in economic sciences in 2018.

 Yet, in a nutshell, Nordhaus is dead wrong.
 About almost everything, in fact.
 According to the IPCC, the world should aim to keep global warming to well below 2C, ideally close to 1.5C, to avoid the most dangerous impacts of climate change, including multiple irreversible tipping points.